Gorle-Mohanarao/Mini-CRM-Source-Code/README.md

 The application will recognize this user as a manager and grant you access to see all leads and opportunities, regardless of who the owner is.

 The entire application—including the frontend UI, core business logic, and data storage—is contained within a single index.html file, demonstrating a complete, full-stack application within a simplified structure.

+To test the Sales Representative (rep) representative login, you can use the credentials for the pre-populated rep user.

+Email: rep@example.com

+Password: password

+Once logged in, the application's role-based access control will ensure that you can only see the leads and opportunities assigned to this specific user.

 Project Objectives
 This project meets all the core requirements outlined in the case study: